KawaCoder/GhostRecon/README.md

 - READ THE (README_PLEASE.txt) for more reference and guide about the program.
 ## HOW TO INSTALL:
 - git clone https://github.com/mZzgamer/GhostRecon.git
-- mv GhostRecon /root/
-- cd
 - cd GhostRecon/
 - chmod +x Grecon install-requirements.sh
-- mv Grecon /usr/bin
 - ./install-requirements.sh
 ## HOW TO RUN TOOL?
 - Just simply type (Grecon) on your terminal.
 ## REMINDER: